Carnival in Barranquilla

 3 days

-Then you will have time on Day 1 to get used to the high temperatures of this Caribbean city near your hotel, on the roof terrace of your hotel with pool.
-Toward evening, you can check out the monuments Ventana al Mundo (see photo) and/or Aleta del Tiburón and then grab a bite to eat at the promenade Malecón del río.
-On Day 2, you can then catch a cab for a city tour of El Prado and a visit to the Carnival Museum.
-Afterwards, slide into the iconic hotel El Prado, for a bite to eat and a drink.
-On Day 3, shop at one of the many malls.
-Or take the cab and mototaxi to Bocas de Ceniza, where you can walk to the point where the sea meets the river.
+On day 1 you can get used to the high temperatures of this Caribbean city, in the pool of your hotel.
+Toward the evening, you can check out the monuments Ventana al Mundo (see photo) and/or Aleta del Tiburón and then grab a bite to eat at the promenade Malecón del río.
+On day 2, you can catch a cab for a city tour of El Prado and visit the Carnival Museum.
+Afterwards, peek into the iconic hotel El Prado, for a bite to eat and a drink.
+On day 3, shop at one of the many malls or take a taxi+ mototaxi to Bocas de Ceniza, where you can walk to the point where the sea meets the river.
 If you still have energy left after that, visit one of the salsa clubs, for an evening of partying with the Costeños, e.g. at la Troja.

 1 week or longer

-During 1 week in Barranquilla, you can take a multi-day trip to National Park Tayrona.
+During 1 week in Barranquilla, you can take a multi-day trip to Tayrona National Park.
 There is a wide choice of hotels in and (just) outside the park.
 This way you can enjoy some nature during your city trip to Barranquilla.
 Another possibility is to extend your city trip with a visit to Cartagena.
 (2.30h by bus)

 Practical info A-Z

-• Set of mesh clothes for dining out
+• Set of nice clothes for dining out

 • Sunscreen